EverestSoftwareLLC/Marquee/README.md

-# Marquee
-Simple HTML5/JavaScript marquee with no dependencies.
+# MarqueeSimple HTML5/JavaScript marquee with no dependencies.
 This simple marquee uses HTML5 and JavaScript.
-Several options for configuration.

-background color or image
-border width and color (can be 0 width) font color, size, family
+Several options for configuration. background color or image border width and color (can be 0 width) font color, size, family